Joe Moeller

 Brooks Robinson called the '66 World Series his greatest thrill; Moeller retired him in Game 1

-When former Dodger pitcher Joe Moeller looked through the CooperstownExpert.com collection he stumbled across this note from Brooks Robinson.
-The third baseman writes, “My most exciting moment in baseball was the 1966 World Series.
+When former Dodger pitcher Joe Moeller browsed the CooperstownExpert.com collection, he found a note from Brooks Robinson.
+The third baseman wrote, “My most exciting moment in baseball was the 1966 World Series.
 It was my first, a dream come true.
-Sincerely, Brooks Robinson
+Sincerely, Brooks Robinson.”
+Moeller rem

 After winning the '66 NL pennant, Moeller and the Dodgers headed to Japan